INTRODUCTION

 TIPS FOR LIMITING CAFFEINE INTAKE

-Limiting caffeine intake to reduce blood pressure doesn’t mean you have to give up your favourite beverages entirely.
+Limiting caffeine intake to reduce blood pressure doesn’t mean giving up your favourite beverages entirely.
 Here are some practical tips:

-- Switch to decaffeinated coffee or tea to enjoy the flavour without the stimulant.
+- Switch to Decaf: Enjoy coffee or tea without the stimulating effects of caffeine.

-- Gradually reduce your caffeine consumption to avoid withdrawal symptoms like headaches or irritability.
+- Reduce Gradually: Cut back slowly to prevent withdrawal symptoms like headaches or irritability.

-- Replace energy drinks with healthier options like herbal teas or fruit-infused water.
+- Choose Healthier Alternatives: Replace energy drinks with herbal teas or fruit-infused water.

-- Limit caffeine intake in the afternoon and evening to support better sleep and overall health and wellbeing.
+- Avoid Late-Day Caffeine: Limit intake in the afternoon and evening for quality sleep and improve overall health and wellbeing.

-These changes can help you maintain stable blood pressure while still enjoying your routine.
+These changes can help you maintain stable blood pressure while still enjoying your daily routine.

 THE BENEFITS OF CAFFEINE MODERATION FOR HEART HEALTH